Reversing adiabatic state preparation in few-level quantum systems: Results

 \subsection{Repeated evolution}

 The advantage of adding $\hat H_{CD}(t)$ is that the total protocol time can be much faster, while still following the adiabatic state evolution.
 This allows us to repeat the protocol, that is to rotate many times from the initial state $\ket{1}$ to the state $\ket{T}$ and back again.
 The minimal time of a single cycle is, in principle, only restricted by the experimental constraints on the pulse intensities and the rate of the parameter variations, see \cite{Petiziol2018, Luis2025} for a detailed discussion of the constraints in CD control.
-Fig. \ref{fig:4} presents an example of such a repeated evolution, for three evolution cycles.
-The evolution is a hundred times faster than in Fig. \ref{fig:3}, which allows for many cycles of the protocol in a experimentally reasonable time.
+Fig. \ref{fig:4} presents an example of such repeated evolution, for three evolution cycles.
+The evolution is a hundred times faster than in Fig. \ref{fig:3}, which allows for many cycles of the protocol in an experimentally reasonable time.
 Note that the fidelity in Eq. \eqref{eq:fidelity} is also not noticeably degrading in time, even for a larger number of cycles.
 In what follows, the CD control is always applied, to guarantee perfect and fast adiabatic evolutions.
+The accelerated adiabatic evolution by $H_{CD}$ is less prone to decoherence occurring on longer time scales.
+The robustness of counterdiabatic schemes under perturbations has been confirmed, see, e.g., \cite{Petiziol2019a, Petiziol2019b, Petiziol2020, Delvecchio2021, Luis2023, Luis2025}.